kfurgol/thoughts/_posts/2023-09-16-mvp-deployed.markdown

 5. The frontend app receives the output from tests and shows the appropriate message on success, failure, errors, etc.

 ## Problems
-1. The platform lacks functionalities
+1. The platform lacks features:
     - I was thinking about incorporating spaced repetition into learning these algorithms.
-What I wanted to do with this platform, was to teach ALGORITHMS AND DATA STRUCTURES, not how to pass FAANG interview questions.
+What I wanted to do with this platform, was to teach ALGORITHMS AND DATA STRUCTURES, not how to pass FAANG interview questions,
     - User statistics - how many times given algo was solved etc.
 2. Low amount of content.
 3. It's slow - running docker containers for each test is time-consuming.
 4. No business model - Some of the not implemented functionalities I wanted to be paid.
-5. UI is very basic
+5. UI is very basic.
+6. The feedback for the user after sending the code to check is a dump of the `go test` command.
-6. No tests, code's a mess
+7. No tests, code's a mess.

 ## What have I learned
 1. You can deploy MVP of a web app for free (almost) - I've used fly.io, and to deploy docker containers I was asked to provide a credit card or buy some of their funds.
 I've decided to buy $25 of the funds to have peace of mind.
-2. Frontend is not so easy, and React is an OK framework - lots of materials to be found online
+2. Frontend is not so easy, and React is an OK framework - lots of materials to be found online.
 3. PLAN your MVP and functionalities BEFORE you start writing a line of code.
 It will grow enormously during the development because as a creative mind, you'll get a lot of ideas (which may not be what users will want).
 So write an MVP plan and stick to it.
 4. The simpler and more boring technology, the better.
 5. FINALLY I'VE DELIVERED SOMETHING!